MuRAR: A Simple and Effective Multimodal Retrieval and Answer Refinement Framework for Multimodal Question Answering: Appendix

-\paragraph{Relevance} Relevance measures how closely the multi-modal elements relate to the text content. \begin{itemize} \item 1 - Completely irrelevant: Multi-modal elements have no apparent connection to the text. \item 2 - Mostly irrelevant: Multi-modal elements have only a tenuous connection to the text. \item 3 - Somewhat relevant: Multi-modal elements relate to the text but not be entirely on-point. \item 4 - Highly relevant: Multi-modal elements clearly support and illustrate the text content. \item 5 - Perfectly relevant: Multi-modal elements are essential to the text, providing crucial illustrations or data. \end{itemize}
+\paragraph{Relevance} Relevance measures how closely the multimodal elements relate to the text content. \begin{itemize}[noitemsep,wide,topsep=1pt] \item 1 - Completely irrelevant: Multimodal elements have no apparent connection to the text. \item 2 - Mostly irrelevant: Multimodal elements have only a tenuous connection to the text. \item 3 - Somewhat relevant: Multimodal elements relate to the text but not be entirely on-point. \item 4 - Highly relevant: Multimodal elements clearly support and illustrate the text content. \item 5 - Perfectly relevant: Multimodal elements are essential to the text, providing crucial illustrations or data. \end{itemize}

 \paragraph{Preference Grading}